Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: A model of related capabilities

 \subsection{Defining complexity and proximity}

-Like the original model, we model countries $c$ as subsets of the set of capabilities $A$; these subsets are understood to be the capabilities that a country possesses, whether that be in the form of tacit knowledge or the possession of specific occupations (human capital) or forms of technology.
+Like the original model, we model countries $c$ as subsets of the set of capabilities $A$; these subsets are understood to be the capabilities that a country possesses.
 As such, we define the following: